Akintunde102/chocolate-php/README.md

 ````

-With the above codes , use of the courier class is now clear.

 ### Installation

-You can simply install this file by using composer
+You can simply install this file by using composer.

+If you don't know about composer, read about it (here)[https://getcomposer.org/doc/01-basic-usage.md]

 `composer require akintunde102/chocolate-php dev-master`